 2023W Course Coordinators:

-BIOC 530 Guidelines – contains important info and tips
+BIOC 530 Introduction 2023 – contains important info and tips

 - All students must attend the BIOC 530 seminar for the duration of their graduate program (see Program Summary).

 - Participation and attendance in the first two years is worth 3 credits towards degree requirement.
-You will be registered for three terms in this course.
+You will be registered for three terms in this course, however, you attend classes for a minimum four terms to receive a grade.

-- Second and third year students will present in the fall term; first year students will present in the spring term.
+- Second and third year students will present in the fall, Term 1; first year students will present in Term 2.

-- PhD students in their third year of graduate studies are eligible for the S H Zbarsky Scholarhship, (current value is $3,050).
-This is awarded to the student who presents the best seminar as determined by a ballot of peers.
+- PhD students in their third year of graduate studies will present first.
+Third year PhD’s are eligible for the S H Zbarsky Scholarship, (current value is $3,500).
+The Zbarsky award recipient is the student, who presents the best seminar as determined by a ballot of their peers.

 - Students are encouraged to also present a seminar in their fourth year of graduate studies, if we have space available.

 - The Graduate Program Coordinator and the course administrators will contact you in August/September to notify you of your presentation date and to obtain your seminar titles.

 - Reminder: PhD candidates who already hold a MSc degree are not required to register but are required to attend.